jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-It is common to use self-signed or certificates signed from CAs that they are usually not included in the systems’ default CA-bundles.
+It is common to use self-signed or certificates signed from CAs that they are usually not included in the systems default CA-bundles.
 Magnum clusters with TLS enabled have their own CA but they need to make requests to the OpenStack APIs for several reasons.
 Eg Signal the Heat API for stack completion, create resources (volumes, load balancers) or get information for each node (Cinder,